Tunde Rahman

 Tunde Sarafadeen Rahman is a Nigerian journalist, editor, and media advisor.
-A veteran of major national newspapers, he later served as a media advisor to Asiwaju Bola Tinubu (2016-2023) in Lagos and presidential media aide from June 2023 in Abuja.
+He has worked for several major Nigerian newspapers, including Punch, THISDAY, and Daily Times.
+He later served as a media advisor to Asiwaju Bola Tinubu (2016–2023) in Lagos and as a presidential media aide from June 2023 in Abuja.

 Early life and education

 He completed an MBA at the Leicester University School of Business, Leicester, United Kingdom, in 2022.
-He also has a master’s degree in communication studies from Lagos State University (LASU) School of Communication Studies, Ojuelegba Campus, Lagos.
+He also has a master’s degree in communication studies from Lagos State University (LASU) School of Communication, Ojuelegba Campus, Lagos.